Discover how to become a notary in Texas. This guide gives you actionable steps and advice to start your career.

 Timeline and Process for Renewal

 The Texas Secretary of State allows you to start the renewal process up to 90 days before your current commission expires.
 Renewing early is recommended to ensure your new commission is approved before your existing one lapses.
-Failing to renew on time could result in a period during which you are not authorized to perform notarial duties, potentially disrupting your professional services.

 The renewal process is similar to the initial application process:

-• Just like when you first became a notary, you’ll need to secure a new bond for your next four-year term.
+- Obtain a new $10,000 surety bond: Just like when you first became a notary, you’ll need to secure a new bond for your next four-year term.
 The bond amount remains the same, at $10,000.

-• You will fill out and submit a renewal form, which is available online from the Texas Secretary of State’s website.
+- Complete the renewal application: You will fill out and submit a renewal form, which is available online from the Texas Secretary of State’s website.

-The renewal application fee is $21, the same as the initial application fee.
+- Submit the renewal fee: The renewal application fee is $21, the same as the initial application fee.

 Importance of Renewing Early

-If you allow your commission to expire without renewing it, you will lose your authority to notarize documents until your new commission is approved.
+If you allow your commission to expire without renewal, you will lose your authority to notarize documents until your new commission is approved.
 This can lead to complications, especially if you rely on your notary services as part of your business or job responsibilities.
-By starting the renewal process early, you ensure there is no gap in your ability to perform notarial duties.

 Necessary Documents and Fees for Renewal